Team Definitions & RACI

 • Module Feature Request Triage & Additions

-Ideally there SHOULD be at least 2 module owners per module and MUST be in a GitHub Team in the Azure organization.
+Ideally there SHOULD be at least 2 module owners per module who MUST be added to a GitHub Team in the Azure organization.

 Module Contributors